 Health indicators are sets of data (tables, graphs, maps) on health status, determinants and care in EU member countries.
 They allow for monitoring and comparison, and serve as a basis for policymaking.

 Types of health indicator

-Out of a complete list of 88 health indicators, there are over 40 core European Community health indicators for which data is readily available and reasonably comparable.
+Out of a complete list of 88 European Core Health Indicators, there are over 50 health indicators for which data is readily available and reasonably comparable.
 They are grouped under the following headings.
 Where appropriate, figures are given by gender and age as well as by socio-economic status and regional level.